 Chrysler Theft & Safety in Australia

-Key facts about Chrysler vehicle security and safety performance in Australia.
+Key facts about Chrysler vehicle security and safety for Australian owners.

 🔒 Chrysler Theft Risk in Australia

 Chryslers are not among the most commonly stolen vehicles in Australia.
-Their lower numbers and declining popularity mean they are less targeted than mainstream brands.
-However, the Chrysler 300's resemblance to luxury sedans can occasionally attract unwanted attention.
-Australian Police advise securing all vehicles.
+Their declining numbers and lower resale values mean they attract less targeting than mainstream brands.
+However, the 300's large sedan styling can occasionally draw attention.

-• Chrysler 300 models have factory immobilisers as standard
+• Chrysler 300 models include factory immobilisers as standard

-• Lower vehicle numbers mean lower overall theft risk
+• Lower vehicle numbers and declining popularity reduce overall theft risk

 ⭐ Chrysler Safety Ratings

-Chrysler vehicles sold in Australia were typically tested to US NHTSA or ANCAP standards.
-As the brand no longer sells new vehicles in Australia, most models on the road are older and may not have the latest safety features.
+Chrysler vehicles sold in Australia were tested to US NHTSA or ANCAP standards.
+As the brand no longer sells new vehicles locally, most models on the road are older and may lack the latest active safety features.

 • Chrysler 300 (2015+): 5-star NHTSA rating